FAQs

 The statement should be approximately 5 - 6 double-spaced pages in length.

 Loyola and IPS offer a number of opportunities for financial assistance.
-Get information on IPS financial assistance programs, and also visit the Office for Student Financial Assistance Web site.
+Get information on IPS financial assistance programs, and visit the Office for Student Financial Assistance Website.

 Any student admitted to IPS can be considered for very limited scholarship awards.
 However, if an admitted student receives an offer, it will not cover the full tuition or cost of attending Loyola.

-Each of the six master's degrees has a different curriculum; therefore, completion of the program varies.
+The time it takes to complete a degree will vary based on the number of credits required for completion in combination with whether it is pursued on a full-time or part-time basis.
 Generally, full-time students carry a course load of three to four courses per semester.
-These students can typically complete any of 36-credit hour degree programs or the 42-credit degree in five semesters.
+These students can typically complete any of 36-credit hour degree programs in four semesters.
 Part-time (or half-time) students can take up to five years to complete the program.
 With 72-credit hours, the Master of Divinity (M.Div.) degree is the most comprehensive and longest program.
-Full-time M.Div. students take three to four years to complete this degree.
+Full-time M.Div. students take on average four years to complete this degree.

 Typically, IPS offers core courses at least once a year.
 Elective courses are made available annually or every other year.
-To review the courses being offered by semester, visit the IPS Academics page.
+To review the courses being offered by semester, visit the IPS Resources/Courses page.

 IPS graduates serve in many different fields.
 The arenas for employment are closely related to the degree program the student pursues.
 To learn more about employment opportunities typically available for our degree programs, contact IPS directly.